cesarderio/reading-notes/201d8/class08.md

 What is the **Windows Registry?**

-* **Windows Registry** is a database that stores cinfiguration settings for Windows and other programs.
+* **Windows Registry** is a database that stores configuration settings for Windows and other programs.

 What does it do?